 “The WSN parts may be spatially distributed on the area of many kilometres, especially if a WSN user is managing it via the Internet.
 At the same time, sensor nodes can be located in the inaccessible places, or the concrete location of each sensor node can be unknown.
 Also, a WSN may consist of dozens, hundreds or even thousands of sensor nodes.
 Under these conditions charging of sensor nodes by the user is out of question.
 That is why a sensor node must have high energy efficiency in order to keep working on small and inexpensive battery for a few months and even years.
 This ultra-low-power operation can only be achieved by power hardware components.”

+Wireless power enables a wide variety of applications for sensor networks that would otherwise be unfeasible.
+These include sensor networks to support environmental monitoring of metrics such as air quality, light, humidity, temperature, and others.
+Industrial applications of wireless powered sensor networks are also being implemented for physical asset management and logistics.
+In this regard, wireless power transmission via radio frequency beam (beam WPT) serves as an enabling factor for the deployment of internet of things (IoT) systems.

 2.1.1 Situation of Japan